hungry-bogart/noisechatter/README.md

 YOURIP:3000 or YOURDOMAIN:3000

 I use duckdns as a way to provide a quick and operational domain for this app.
 You can do the same by visiting <a href="https://www.duckdns.org/" target=_blank>duckdns.org</a>

+If you simply want to test the app, or you don't want to install pm2, type this in your terminal instead.

+`node server.js`

 # Known Issues and Limitations